2017 Benefit Concert:

 SFA Celebrates the 70s!

-Our 2017 Benefit Concert will take place at the beautiful Palace of Fine Arts Theater on April 9, 2017.
+Our 2017 Benefit Concert took place at the beautiful Palace of Fine Arts Theater on April 9, 2017.

 - The 1770s represented the heart of the Classical period and produced chart-topping hits from the likes of Mozart, Haydn, and Salieri.